TonyNTAHE/printf/README.md

 The function name used was:
 _printf - prints formatted text to the standard output stream.

+This project is
-The project is to cover the following:
+The project is to covers the following:
-1. a function that produces output according to a format.
+1. Writing a function that produces output according to a format.
     It returns the number of characters printed(excluding the null byte used to end output to strings).
-    The output is written to stdout, the standard output stream.
+    The output is written to the standard output stream (stdout).
-    The format is a character string.
-The format string is composed of zero or more directives. and handles the following conversion specificiers: c, s, %.
+    The format used is a character string.
+It handles different conversion specifiers or placeholders.
+The conversion specifiers used in task 1 are: c, s, %.

 2. The functiion handles the d and i conversion specifiers.